 The exterior profile looks a lot like a Ford F-350 crossed with a light show, which can only be a good thing when you’re pulling up to a parking spot in the dead of night.
-The bodywork also looks super smooth and sleek as though the EV has been created to be the most aerodynamic truck on earth – maybe Neuron could use that as their marketing slogan?
+The bodywork also looks super smooth and sleek; it could be the most aerodynamic truck on earth (maybe Neuron could use that as their marketing slogan?)

 Multiple cupboards line the sides of the interior space and look as though they would be big enough to fit camping gear and more inside, and the truck is more than sturdy enough to be able to house a pop-up roof tent or tent awning.
 This could be an interesting conversion project, just don’t get rid of those amazing chairs!